-One of the most important things a sales manager can do to help their reps perform better is to coach them to improve their selling skills.
-Sales training is a critical first step in building reps’ selling skills, but without consistent manager coaching and feedback to support that training, the development of those new skills will stagnate.
+One of the most important things a manager can do to help their team members perform better is to coach them to improve their selling skills.
+Sales training is a critical first step in building a team member's selling skills, but without consistent coaching and feedback from a manager to support that training, the development of those new skills will stagnate.

-Be deliberate and consistent
+1. Be deliberate and consistent

-Begin every feedback session with questions
+2. Begin every feedback session with questions

-Be specific rather than general
+3. Be specific rather than general

-Focus on the behavior, not the person
+4. Focus on the behavior, not the person

 A final key aspect of delivering effective feedback is to help the team members realize they have the ability to change the approach.
 This is why it’s critical to focus on the behavior they’re exhibiting rather than framing the issue as an aspect of their personality.

 If the team member is told that he or she is disorganized or a bad listener or whatever the criticism may be, the team member is more likely to feel like it’s an aspect of who they are that they can’t change.
 However, if the manager discusses the behavior he or she has observed in situations, then the manager can help the team member see how one could modify that behavior the next time.

 When a manager uses these tips to help team members feel more comfortable in receiving feedback, then they can better implement the valuable ideas that the manager has to help with their growth and development.
 Overall, if managers deliver feedback the right way, then the team members may actually take action on your ideas.

 These tips are not the only aspects of feedback that are critical, but they provide a good place to start.
 Just remember that how feedback is delivered is as important as the feedback itself.
 You can dig deeper into the research behind why giving effective feedback is important and how it affects sales results in this whitepaper: